pixelcanopy/woocommerce-facebook-checkout-url/README.md

 Handle Facebook Commerce Platform checkout URLs for WooCommerce.
 Because Facebook decided to make this unnecessarily complicated for all WooCommerce store owners!

+## To install, just download the zip file and upload it through the WP Add Plugin interface. ##

 ### Disclaimer!!!! ###
 This was somewhat hastily vibe-coded with AI, so there are probably some bugs, but it's tested and works for normal situations.